-DJ Imus, made and betrayed by his mouth, dead at 79
+DJ Don Imus, made and betrayed by his mouth, dead at 79

 Imus, born on a Riverside, California cattle ranch, was the oldest of two boys — his brother Fred later became an “Imus In the Morning” show regular.
 The family moved to Flagstaff, Arizona, where Imus joined the Marines before taking jobs as a freight train brakeman and uranium miner.

 Only at age 28 did he appear on the airwaves.
-His caustic persona, though it would later serve him well, was initially a problem: Imus was canned by a small station in Stockton, California, uttering the word “hell.”
+His caustic persona, though it would later serve him well, was initially a problem: Imus was canned by a small station in Stockton, California, for uttering the word “hell.”

 The controversy only enhanced his career, a pattern that continued throughout the decades.